Internal Medicine Billing Services in Ohio

 Every OH payer has specific rules for internal medicine claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Internal Medicine Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Internal Medicine Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial internal medicine claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial internal medicine claims.
 We know their OH specific fee schedules, prior authorization requirements for internal medicine procedures, and their appeal timelines when claims are denied.
 Internists frequently manage 5+ chronic conditions but default to 99213/99214.
 Their documentation often supports 99215.

-Ohio Medicaid routes internal medicine patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes internal medicine patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own internal medicine authorization and billing rules that we manage.

-CGS Administrators processes Medicare internal medicine claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around chronic care management to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare internal medicine claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around chronic care management to prevent medical necessity denials.

 Denial Prevention for Ohio Internal Medicine